 Please enter your name.

-Children and adolescents with chronic daily headache (defined as 15 or more headache days per month) are frequently seen in tertiary headache clinics.
-Chronic daily headache is associated with significant disability, including difficulty with daily functioning, frequent school absences and emotional distress.
+Children and adolescents with chronic migraine (defined as 15 or more headache days per month) are frequently seen in tertiary headache clinics.
+Chronic migraine is associated with significant disability, including difficulty with daily functioning, frequent school absences, and emotional distress.
 It is known that children who experience recurrent headaches often continue to have them into adulthood.
-No evidence-based interventions exist for youth with chronic daily headache.
+No evidence-based interventions exist for youth with chronic migraine.

 Korostenskaja M, Pardos M, Kujala T, Rose DF, Brown D, Horn P, Wang Y, Fujiwara H, Xiang J, Kabbouche MA, Powers SW, Hershey AD.
 Impaired Auditory Information Processing During Acute Migraine: A Magnetoencephalography Study.
-Int J Neurosci.
-Mar 22, 2011.
+International Journal of Neuroscience.
+Mar, 2011.

 Hershey AD, Burdine D, Kabbouche MA, Powers SW.
 Genomic expression patterns in medication overuse headaches.
 Cephalalgia.
 31(2):161-71.
 Jan, 2011.